Low Limit Omaha Strategy and Tactics wpt dollar

 Beyond A23x

 A23x hands are nice because if low cards flop you have an excellent chance of having the nut low or a very hard to counterfeit draw to the nut low.
-This is half the battle and of course you want to play the sorts of hands that can let you continue and win.
+This is half the battle and of course you want to play hands that let you continue past the flop and hopefully win.
+However because your goal is to scoop both the high and low end of the pot you should adjust your post-flop aggressiveness with based on how likely it is for you to scoop.
+If you are playing for only half the pot you really don't want to lose any customers (raise anyone out of the hand)

 here?
 For the most part you will not.
 Even if you do land a 5 on the board someone is often going to have a higher straight.
 What this means is that you want to play this hand pretty passively if there is action.
 Of course if it is checked to you and you are on the dealer button then you want to bet it, but if it is bet to you, you do not want to raise it because you want to have as many callers as possible with this hand.